TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

  resolution in the presence of homonyms, and the influence of class hierarchies on resolution.

+For name binding tests, it is not possible to use sorts other than Program.
+{: .notice .notice-warning}

 ### Testing Error Checking

 In test cases for error checking, you need to specify the number of errors, warnings, or notes in a test case